febriaaan22/Milestone_11/readme.md

 7. ``` Login ``` : ```POST``` ```[/taylor/login]```
    ![login](Readme%20Documentation/Post%20Login.png)

+## DEPLOYMENT

+For this project I use Cyclic to help me with deployment.
+This is the best website and it help me alot of my project.
+Here is the link: https://fine-lime-shrimp-kilt.cyclic.app/api-docs/#/

 ## Contact Me
 This project is far from perfect and I need your feedback to improve this project <br>